saferinsulin/website/insulins.md

 *Insulin Aspart* is the human insulin molecule with one amino acid (proline) replaced with aspartate - "aspart".
 Much like soluble human insulin this is then mixed with zinc.
 This is sold in the UK as Novorapid.

+This small change in structure means the insulin hexamers are much less stable and they dissolve into the blood more quickly.

+This process is sped up by mixing insulin aspart with nicotinamide (vitamin B3) which makes the hexamers even more unstable.
+The end result is FIASP, an ultra fast acting insulin that starts working within 10-15 minutes of injection.

+This is fantastic for people who want a fast acting insulin to control glucose after eating.
+However all these pharmacokintetic models have been based on healthy volunteers.

+Patiens who are critically ill can:
+- be shocked with poor peripheral perfusion
+- be on vasopressors which cause vasoconstriction
+- have significant tissue oedema
+- have marked acid-base disorders
+- exist in inflammatory states with vasodilation ...all of which can have an unpredictable effect on absorbtion of subcutaneous medications like insulin.
+This means that the usual predictions of "take 1 unit for every 10grams of carbohydrate can be completely innacurate.
+For this reason we feel it is sensible to avoid using these medications in the acute phase of critical illness.
+They could be restarted later after the above risk factors have improved.

+> **There are many aspects of critical illness that may affect the subcutaneous absorbtion of insulins and caution must be taken when prescribing short acting insulins for control of hyperglycaemia.
+It is likely safer to use a VRII until critical illness has resolved.**